 A Pair of Special Hat Tricks

 Another one of the NHL’s all-time greatest goal-scorers, Alex Ovechkin, had a very memorable hat trick on this date.
-Previous to the Washington Capitals’ game at the Toronto Maple Leafs, on Nov.
+Before the Washington Capitals’ game at the Toronto Maple Leafs on Nov.
 25, 2017, he met a big fan, 13-year-old cancer patient Alex Luey.
-He told the young man that if he scored a goal that night it would be for him.
+He told the young man that if he scored a goal that night, it would be for him.